KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.Font.md

 ### Atlas

-Gets the font atlas texture that contains all of the bitmap data for all available glyphs for the font.
+Gets the font atlas texture that contains all the bitmap data for all available glyphs for the font.

 ```csharp
 public Velaptor.Content.ITexture Atlas { get; set; }